This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 The Newcastle City Farmers Market is open from 8 am until 1 pm, and offers a great selection of fruits/veggies, local produce, food stalls, clothing, and accessories shops.

 Not only do the markets make for a fun afternoon, but buying local is good for the environment, too.
-Most food travels over 2000 kilometres from field to plate… but not at the farmers market.
+Most food travels over 2000 kilometres from field to plate… but not at the farmer’s market.
 When it comes to food, generally, stall owners are local smaller-scale farmers, who are less dependent on the use of pesticides in their fields.
 If you have any questions, producers are usually happy to chat about their products and cultivation practices.
 Look for organic goods too!

-Nightlife and Patio Drinks
+Nightlife And Patio Drinks

 Beaumont Street, Hunter Street, and Honeysuckle Drive in Hamilton often fight it out for the best area for entertainment.
 While lots of bars did look quite appealing, we opted for a drink with a view instead.